MHultman/pymelcloudhome/README.md

             print("Login failed.
 Please check your email and password.") except ApiError as e:
             print(f"An API error occurred: Status {e.status} - {e.message}")
-            if e.status == 401:
-                print("Your session may have expired.
-Please try logging in again.") except DeviceNotFound:
+        except DeviceNotFound:
             print("The specified device could not be found.") except Exception as e: